 The Foundation and CA Egypt support a new partner

-Tasaheel for Microfinance Foundation (Tasaheel) is a tier 2 microfinance institution created in 2015 as part of GB Auto’s corporate responsibility programme.
-Its mission is the effective development of small enterprises through the design and granting of loans, to help improve the socio-economic status of low-income families.
-Tasaheel aims to help low-income people generate higher returns to improve their standard of living, which in turn supports overall community development and economic growth.
-To date, the institution has nearly 400,000 active borrowers, 83% of whom are women.
-Less than 1% of its customers live in rural areas.
+Tasaheel for Microfinance Foundation (Tasaheel) is a Tier 2 microfinance institution established in 2015 as part of GB Auto's corporate responsibility program.
+Its mission is to effectively develop small businesses through the design and provision of loans to help improve the socioeconomic status of low-income families.
+Tasaheel aims to help low-income individuals generate higher returns to improve their standard of living, which in turn supports overall community development and economic growth.
+To date, the institution has nearly 400,000 clients, including 83% women.
+Less than 1% of its clientele are in rural areas.

-With this new funding, the Foundation is consolidating its presence in Egypt and strengthening its partnership with Crédit Agricole Egypt within the framework of the cooperation schemes set up with the Crédit Agricole Group’s International Retail Banking (BPI).
+With this new funding, the Foundation consolidates its presence in Egypt and strengthens its partnership with Crédit Agricole Egypt within the framework of the cooperation schemes established with the International Proximity Bank (BPI) of the Crédit Agricole group.

 © Didier Gentilhomme

-The institution offers loans according to the individual methodology and today has nearly 3,000 active clients, 54% of whom are women and 71% are clients in rural areas.
+The institution offers loans according to the individual methodology and currently has nearly 3,000 active clients, including 54% women and 71% clients in rural areas.

-With this investment, the Foundation is consolidating its presence in the Eastern Europe and Central Asia region where it already has 17 partners in eight countries.
+With this investment, the Foundation consolidates its presence in the Eastern Europe and Central Asia region, where it already has 17 partners spread across eight countries.
 This region thus represents 21% of the portfolio monitored by the Foundation.

 ___________________________________________________________